Parallaxer/Parallaxer/README.md

     let indicatorPositionInterval = ParallaxInterval(from: 0, to: scrollView.frame.height)
     ```

-Finally, we need to relate these intervals somehow, such that whenever scrolling occurs, the content offset
+#### Finally, relate these intervals to each other:

-is transformed into a scroll-indicator position.
-If you guessed that `ParallaxTransform` can help with that,
+Whenever scrolling occurs, the content offset must be transformed into a scroll-indicator position.
+(If you guessed that `ParallaxTransform` can help with that, then please enjoy this 🍪!)
-then you are correct!
 ```Swift
 // Create a transform representing the content offset of the scroll view. let scrollingTransform = ParallaxTransform(